 Inside, you are immediately greeted with a clean and well-appointed cabin, crafted for driver and passenger satisfaction.
-For an enjoyable cruising, MG provided the ZS with an 8-inch color display w/ Bluetooth, Aux, and USB capability, while sound is transmitted via six speakers.
+For enjoyable cruising, MG provided the ZS with an 8-inch color display w/ Bluetooth, AUX, and USB capability, while the sound is transmitted via 6 speakers.
 Comfort features of the ZS include power steering, power windows, keyless entry, cruise control, and a sweet addition of a sunroof.

 Under the hood, the ZS has a 1.6-liter naturally aspirated gasoline engine.
 The engine is attached to a 4-speed automatic transmission pushing 114 hp and 150 Nm of torque to the front wheels.

 The MG ZS came to the Philippine market, alongside its brother the RX5, on October 19, 2018, during the brand relaunch of MG.
 The ZS debuted with three variants: Style MT, Style AT, and Alpha AT.
 All variants are powered by a 1.5-liter gasoline engine that comes with a 5-speed manual or 4-speed automatic.